Emergency Fund Guide: How to Build Financial Safety

 Key Takeaways

 Remember: An emergency fund is not about being pessimistic—it's about being prepared.
-It's the foundation of financial security.
+It's the foundation of financial security that lets you sleep peacefully knowing you can handle whatever life throws at you.
 Start today, no matter the amount.
-Even ₹500/month is progress.
+Even ₹500/month for 10 months builds ₹5,000—enough to handle small emergencies.
+That's progress.
+Your future self will be grateful you started.